OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification-team-channel/nodejs/README.md

 ### Register your application with Azure AD

-1. Register a new application in the [Azure Active Directory � App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+1. Register a new application in the [Azure Active Directory - App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
 2. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
-You�ll need those later when updating your Teams application manifest and in the appsettings.json.
+You'll need those later when updating your Teams application manifest and in the appsettings.json.
 3. Navigate to **API Permissions**, and make sure to add the follow permissions:
 -   Select Add a permission
 -   Select Microsoft Graph -> Application permissions.